furkleindustries/sound-manager/README.md

 ## Introduction

-A full-service sound manager designed for use with hypertext fiction systems like Twine or Accelerate.
+A full-service sound manager designed for use with hypertext fiction systems like Twine or Accelerator.

 ## Type documentation